Are you paying more for IT than you think?

 Microserve leverages software analytics tools and proactive processes like no other Managed Service Provider; our software analyzes data like the number application crashes, hangs, boot up times, and more to proactively identify issues and remediate them even if users don’t call our helpdesk.

-A security breach is unauthorized access to your data, system, application or network that gives intruders access to sensitive competitive and personal data.
+A security breach is any unauthorized access to your data, system, application or network that gives intruders access to sensitive competitive and personal data.

 Why it’s costly:

 In addition to potential damage to your reputation (think Sony email hacks), viruses and malware can infect machines and prevent employees from accessing the data and applications they need to do their jobs.
-In addition to downtime, this can result in duplication of efforts to recreate lost content.
+Besides downtime, this can result in duplication of efforts to recreate lost content.
 In the case of ransomware (a type of malicious software that blocks your data until you pay a sum of money), there may even be a hard cost to get data back.

 While you might think a security breach won’t happen to you, 55% of businesses with revenues under $10 million report one or more breaches.1 And, if a security breach does occur, 33% of businesses need three or more days to recover, if they do at all—60% of SMBs fail within 6 months of being hacked.1